pinterest/PINFuture/README.md

 - Being explicit about where callbacks are dispatched prevents unnecessary bottlenecking on the Main Queue compared to functions that take callbacks and always dispatch to Main.

 ## "Future" versus "Task"
+- Future: The value is eagerly computed.
+The work of computing the value of the Future will still occur even if there are no consumers of the value.
+- Task: The value is not computed until a consumer calls `run`.

 ## Alternatives